mileskin/zombie-jasmine-spike/README.md

 ## Specs

-To run the specs (every 3 seconds)
+To run the zombie acceptance specs (every 3 seconds)

-    watch -n 3 ./run-specs.sh
+    watch -n 3 ./run-acceptance-specs.sh

+To run the unit specs:

+Setup JSTD (once only)
+* Start JSTD server (and leave it open): `./start-jstd-server.sh`
+* Open `http://localhost:8088/` with browser and click "Capture This Browser" and leave the page open.
+With firefox you can debug while running the tests with firebug!

+and then call

+    ./run-unit-specs.sh

+There's also a neat way to run all specs:

+    ./run-all-specs.sh

+jQuery.ajax is faked during the unit tests using [jasmine-fake-ajax](https://github.com/mileskin/jasmine-fake-ajax)

 ## Launching the application

 If you are interested in manually fiddling with the application (not much to see though), you may start the server by calling

-    cd ./application
-    node ./foo-twitter-client.js
+    cd ./application && node ./foo-twitter-client.js --port=8082

-which uses port 8002 by default (may be overriden by using --port={port} argument).
 Scripts

     ./start-application.sh
     ./stop-application.sh